Trying to decide what bathroom tile is right for you? These principles of tile selection will help make the job a lot easier.

 Light colors can make the space feel bigger

 As a general rule it’s safe to say that light colors make a space feel bigger, but nowhere is this more true than in a bathroom.
 Bathrooms tend to be small, and sometimes they’re without windows, so it’s up to the decor and lighting to make the space feel open and airy.
-When picking your bathroom tile colors keep this in mind.
+Before you choose bathroom tile, think about how the colour will impact the perceived size of the room.

 Don’t use more than three in the same space